luikore/magan/readme.md

     *
     ?

-Non-greedy qualifiers are literals-only (todo if i'm not lazy: make them available for references)
+Non-greedy qualifiers are also literals only (todo if i'm not lazy: make them available for references)

     +?
     *?